usdoj-crt/beta-ada/_pages/law-and-regs/regulations/title-ii-2010-regulations.md

-13563, the Department is already required to do a periodic retrospective review of its regulations to determine whether any such regulations should be modified, streamlined, expanded, or repealed so as to make the agency’s regulatory program more effective or less burdensome in achieving the regulatory objectives.
-65 Consideration of the effectiveness of subpart H of this part in the future would fall within Executive Order 13563’s purview, such that building a mechanism into subpart H is not necessary at this time.
+13563, the Department is already required to do a periodic retrospective review of its regulations to determine whether any such regulations should be modified, streamlined, expanded, or repealed so as to make the agency’s regulatory program more effective or less burdensome in achieving the regulatory objectives. {% fn 65 %}
+Consideration of the effectiveness of subpart H of this part in the future would fall within Executive Order 13563’s purview, such that building a mechanism into subpart H is not necessary at this time.